How To Begin The Divorce Process

 The first step in any divorce is to decide whether or not you are prepared to go through with such a big life decision.
 Once you are ready to begin the divorce process, the first thing you should do is request a consultation with a lawyer.

 During initial consultations with our firm, Carolann M. Aschoff, P.C., we gather as much information about our clients’ situations as possible.
-We want to understand the reason for divorce, whether there are children involved, what assets you have and other relevant matters to your case.
+Our attorneys want to understand the reason for divorce, whether there are children involved, what assets you have and other relevant matters to your case.

 Filing A Complaint